fbpx

 5 Tips to Finding the Best Gelato in Italy

 IMG_8449smallOh, gelato!
-Is there anything more refreshing after a lovely day spent walking around the Italian countryside?
+Is there anything more refreshing after a lovely day spent exploring the countryside while on your Italy hiking tour?
 Gelato is often described as having a more intense flavor than ice cream.
 This isn’t just a perception.
 It’s actually because ice cream has a lot of air whipped into it, and the ice crystals that form within the air bubbles water down the taste when it hits your tongue.
 Gelato is also less caloric because it’s made with milk and not cream—another great reason to treat yourself often.
-And of course, if you’re traveling on a Boundless Journeys Italy walking or hiking tour, you’ll be burning the calories anyway!
+And of course, if you’re traveling on a Boundless Journeys walking tour, you’ll be burning the calories anyway!

 But how can you tell the really good stuff from the mediocre?
 Sicily12-0189-2129232418-Osmall